minio/minio/docs/select/README.md

 - CSV, JSON and Parquet - Objects must be in CSV, JSON, or Parquet format.
 - UTF-8 is the only encoding type the Select API supports.
 - GZIP or BZIP2 - CSV and JSON files can be compressed using GZIP or BZIP2.
-The Select API supports columnar compression for Parquet using GZIP, Snappy, LZO, LZ4.
+The Select API supports columnar compression for Parquet using GZIP, Snappy, LZ4.
 Whole object compression is not supported for Parquet objects.
 - Server-side encryption - The Select API supports querying objects that are protected with server-side encryption.

 Type inference and automatic conversion of values is performed based on the context when the value is un-typed (such as when reading CSV data).
 If present, the CAST function overrides automatic conversion.